Share your improvement story at the International Forum Sydney 2021

 Be part of a movement to ignite change across healthcare networks on a global scale.
-With over 1,500 attendees from 35+ countries, the International Forum in the Asia Pacific presents a unique opportunity to share your work with an audience who has the power to make a real difference.
+Typically, with over 1,500 attendees from 35+ countries, the International Forum in the Asia Pacific presents a unique opportunity to share your work with an audience who has the power to make a real difference.

-We look for dynamic speakers to share their quality improvement and patient safety experience and knowledge.
+We are looking for dynamic speakers to share their quality improvement and patient safety experience and knowledge.

 Proposals can showcase an innovative project, run an interactive workshop or inspire a new way of thinking.
 We welcome applications from across the healthcare sector and beyond, including non-clinicians, patients and carers, voluntary/social sector employees, students and first-time presenters.